 Course Course Description Credit Hrs.
 Contact Hrs.
 Certification in an American Red Cross specialty area(s) i.e. lifeguarding, WSI, instructor trainer, first aid, CPR.
 May be repeated for credit up to three credit hours.
 P E 5900 Independent study in research and the writing of a capstone project related to physical education for the practitioner.
-Focuses on the development of a research problem, methods section, data collection, analysis and writing of the results, and discussion sections of a research project.
+Focuses on the development of a research problem, 3 3 methods section, data collection, analysis and writing of the results, and discussion sections of a research project.
 IRB requirements apply as appropriate.
-Prerequisite(s): PE 5000 and PE 5230 3 3

-P E 5910 THESIS (1-6) 1 1 Independent study in research and the writing of a thesis related to physical education.
+Prerequisite(s): PE 5000 and PE 5230 P E 5910 THESIS (1-6) Independent study in research and the writing of a thesis related to physical education.
 Prerequisite: PE 5000/400, 5230/423, and consent of the department.
-P E 5950 CONTINUING PROFESSIONAL DEVELOPMENT (1) 1 1 Attendance and participation at a prescribed number of research, technology or methodology sessions at professional conventions.
-P E 5960 AQUATIC CERTIFICATION & SWIMMING POOL MANAGEMENT (3) 3 3 Course will take student through the entire Red Cross swimming certification from beginning to advanced safety skills including advanced life saving.
+1 1 P E 5950 · 1 1 P E 5960 Course will take student through the entire Red Cross swimming certification from beginning to advanced safety skills including advanced life saving.
 Course will also include proper management of waterfront/swimming pool facilities from pool maintenance to personnel considerations.
-Prerequisite: Student must have graduate status and pass a preliminary swimming test which may be waived provided adequate verification of swimming skills can be demonstrated.
-P E 5970 WORKSHOP IN ATHLETIC EXCELLENCE (1-3) 1 1 Devoted to the objective of assisting athletic coaches at all competitive levels in conducting a successful program in their specific sport.
+Prerequisite: Student must have graduate status and pass a preliminary swimming test which 3 3 P E 5970 may be waived provided adequate verification of swimming skills can be demonstrated.
+WORKSHOP IN ATHLETIC EXCELLENCE (1-3) Devoted to the objective of assisting athletic coaches at all competitive levels in conducting a successful program in their specific sport.
 The workshop may be general in nature, applicable to all sports or designed for a specific sport.
 (May be repeated, but a maximum of three credit hours may be applied towards the degree.)
-P E 5980 WORKSHOP IN PHYSICAL EDUCATION (1-3) 1 1 This course accommodates the many and varied experiences either too specific, too timely, or too intense to be covered in the traditional course format.
+1 1 P E 5980 WORKSHOP IN PHYSICAL EDUCATION (1-3) This course accommodates the many and varied experiences either too specific, too timely, or too intense to be covered in the traditional course format.
 Topics may vary from term to term based upon relevance and need.
 (Additional fees may be required; may be repeated, but a maximum of three credit hours may be applied toward the degree.)
-P E 5988 WORKSHOP IN PHYSICAL EDUCATION (1-3) 1 1 Designed for teachers to study selected contemporary issues, trends and problems in
+1 1 P E 5988 WORKSHOP IN PHYSICAL EDUCATION (1-3) Designed for teachers to study selected contemporary issues, trends and problems in 1 1

 Course Course Description Credit Hrs.
 Contact Hrs. physical education.
 For intended and accepted physical education majors.
 Prerequisite: Consent of the department.

-P E 5990 SEMINAR IN PHYSICAL EDUCATION (1-3) This course is devoted to a study of a pertinent issue or topic in an area of physical education.
+P E 5990 SEMINAR IN PHYSICAL EDUCATION (1-3) 1 1 This course is devoted to a study of a pertinent issue or topic in an area of physical education.
 Topics may vary from term to term based upon relevance and need.
 (Additional fees may be required; may be repeated if topics are different, but a maximum of three credit hours may be applied toward the degree.)
-1 1 P E 5999 INDEPENDENT STUDY (1-3) Investigate individual student-related problems in physical education and related areas.
+P E 5999 INDEPENDENT STUDY (1-3) 1 1 Investigate individual student-related problems in physical education and related areas.
 Prerequisite: Undergraduate Jr./Sr. or graduate status; permission of instructor and consent of the department.
-1 1